History of the Amazon Logo Design Evolution

 The brand understood that the perfect logo that will work is one that is simple and memorable at the same time.

-Moreover, it also offers a great insight into what the company brings to the table: a friendly attitude towards customers and a multitude of products from a to z that will bring smiles on its customers’ faces.
+Moreover, it also offers a great insight into what the company brings to the table: a friendly attitude towards customers and a multitude of products from a to z that will bring smiles to its customers’ faces.

 Author Bio: Kristin Savage nourishes, sparks and empowers using the magic of a word.
 Along with pursuing her degree in Creative Writing, Kristin was gaining experience in the publishing industry, with expertise in marketing strategy for publishers and authors.
 Now she works as a freelance writer at SupremeDissertations.